Inadequate PPE Claims

 Your employer has a duty of care to make sure that you are safe at work, and not susceptible to injuries from not wearing PPE.
 They must make sure that they meet the health and safety regulations, and that they carry out regular risk assessments to minimise the risk of PPE accidents.
 Ensuring that everyone has the correct personal protective equipment is a part of this.

 The Personal Protective Equipment at Work Regulations 1992 states that all employers should ensure that suitable PPE is provided to employees who may be exposed to a risk to their health or safety while at work.
 If you suffer injuries from not wearing PPE, and it wasn’t your fault, your employer may be responsible.

 An employer providing incorrect or inadequate PPE can also cause industrial diseases, such as HAVS/vibration white finger or noise induced hearing loss.
 These conditions can affect you for the rest of your life and can worsen over time.
 If your employer did not provide the correct PPE, such as ear defenders and gloves, then they may be responsible.

 If you have had to take time off work because of your injuries from not wearing PPE, you will usually get statutory sick pay.
 However, this is often less than your regular wages.
 The solicitors we work with can help to recover lost earnings as part of any compensation you may be able to claim.

-Making A Claim
+Making A PPE Claim

-If the incorrect or inadequate PPE leads to an industrial disease such as hearing loss or vibration white finger, then you have three years from when you first found out that you have either condition.
-In cases where you haven’t had a diagnosis, you have three years from when you first thought that the cause of your symptoms was your job.
+- If the incorrect or inadequate PPE leads to an industrial disease, such as hearing loss or vibration white finger, then you have three years from when you first found out that you have either condition to make a PPE claim.

 How We Can Help